-First, sear the steak on both sides in a super hot cast iron pan.
+First, sear the meat on both sides in a smoking-hot cast iron pan.
 This creates that beautiful (and delicious) brown crust.
 Then you transfer the meat to a very hot oven (500°F or as hot as it will get) to finish cooking.

 That’s how steakhouses do it.
 Granted, they have better equipment and their oven can get to 700°F degrees.
-They also have access to the best cuts, and they usually finish the steak with butter.
+They also have access to the best cuts, and they usually finish the dish with butter.
+Lots of butter.

-Unless you’re dealing with very thin steaks, relying on pan-frying alone is very challenging.
+Unless you're dealing with very thin cuts, relying on pan-frying alone is very challenging.
 The outside can get too charred while the inside is still rare.

-On the other hand, roasting alone, without frying first, can lead to dry steaks that lack the wonderful, caramelized crust achieved by searing.
+On the other hand, roasting alone, without frying first, can lead to dry pieces of meat that lack the wonderful, caramelized crust achieved by searing.

 I use this method for cooking any thick cut.
-I’ve used it successfully to cook sirloin, tenderloin, New York strip, and ribeye.
-In this particular recipe and video, I used New York strip steaks.
+I've used it successfully to cook sirloin, tenderloin, New York strip, and ribeye.
+In this particular recipe and video, I used New York strip.

-Should I remove the steak from the fridge ahead of time?
+Should I remove the meat from the fridge ahead of time?

 Contrary to popular advice, I never do.
 I like my steaks medium-rare.
-A cold center allows me to sear the meat really well, creating a beautiful crust, and still get a medium-rare steak.
+A cold center allows me to sear the meat really well, creating a beautiful crust, and still keep it medium-rare.